Legal Design, like, WTF dude?

 Legal design is one of those things which makes so much sense it’s incredible to think it’s a relatively new kid on the LawTech block.

 But it’s a growing movement within our industry with the potential to deliver enormous benefits not just to the to legal profession but to the everyday person when encountering the law.
-It will definitely be featured at our upcoming conference 🙂
+So much so, we are putting on a Legal Design Conference 🙂

 So to continue your further reading about this eminently important area, we recruited a smorgasbord of legal design aficionados and picked their brains on their favourite subject.
 Take it away Margaret Hagan, Richard Mabey, Emma Jelley, Helena Haapio, and Stefania Passera: